vboyev-MSFT/defender-docs/defender-xdr/unified-soc-platform/overview-defender-portal.md

     - **[Microsoft Defender for Endpoint](/defender-endpoint/)** delivers preventative protection, post-breach detection, automated investigation, and response for devices in your organization.
     - **[Microsoft Defender for Identity](/defender-for-identity/what-is)** is a cloud-based security solution that uses your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
     - **[Microsoft Defender for Cloud Apps](/cloud-app-security/)** is a comprehensive cross-SaaS and PaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.
-- **[Microsoft Sentinel](/azure/sentinel/microsoft-sentinel-defender-portal)** in the Defender portal integrates with Defender XDR to provide threat protection in the unified security operations platform.
+- **[Microsoft Sentinel](azure/sentinel/microsoft-sentinel-defender-portal)** in the Defender portal integrates with Defender XDR to provide threat protection in the unified security operations platform.
 Microsoft Sentinel is a a cloud-native security information and event management (SIEM) solution that provides proactive threat detection, investigation, and response.
-- **[Microsoft Defender for Cloud](microsoft-sentinel-defender-portal)** integrates into the Defender portal allowing security teams to access Defender for Cloud alerts in the portal, providing a single location with rich context for security investigations.
+- **[Microsoft Defender for Cloud](microsoft-365-security-center-defender-cloud.md)** integrates into the Defender portal allowing security teams to access Defender for Cloud alerts in the portal, providing a single location with rich context for security investigations.
-- **[Microsoft Security Exposure Management](../../exposure-management/microsoft-security-exposure-management.md)** in the Defender portal provides a unified view of security posture across organizational assets.
+- **[Microsoft Security Exposure Management]- (../../exposure-management/microsoft-security-exposure-management)** in the Defender portal provides a unified view of security posture across organizational assets.
 Discover and assess the security state of assets.
 Identify and remediate security risk to reduce attack surfaces.
-- **[Microsoft Defender for IoT](../../defender-for-iot/microsoft-defender-iot.md)** in the Defender portal identifies and protects OT/IT resources by extending Defender XDR protection to OT environments.
+- **[Microsoft Defender for IoT](../../defender-for-iot/microsoft-defender-iot)** in the Defender portal identifies and protects OT/IT resources by extending Defender XDR protection to OT environments.

 > [!NOTE]